-- 20 units of nitrogen which produces top growth
+- 20 units of nitrogen which produces top new growth

 - 10 units of phosphate which furnishes color and strength

 - 5 units of potash which provides strong root growth

-While high nitrogen fertilizers tend to give a showy display of top growth, this by itself is not sufficient to assure healthy plant growth.
+While complete high nitrogen fertilizers tend to give a showy display of top growth, this by itself is not sufficient to ensure healthy plant growth.

 In fact, an imbalance of nitrogen can give the false sense of security that plants or a lawn are developing beautifully, when in fact the root systems are being starved.

 For this reason, it is essential to feed each type of plant the precise, carefully balanced diet which brings maximum beauty and health to the entire plant.

 The reason is that individual states have different rules as to “how to express the contents” of a package and what can and cannot be listed.

 Inasmuch as the fertilizer manufacturer cannot afford to print, fill and inventory different packages for every state, they omit much data and lists only the information and terminology agreed upon by all states where it is sold.

-Thus a rule to follow is always ask to see the manufacturer’s literature before you buy.
+Thus a rule to follow is to always ask to see the manufacturer’s literature before you buy.
 This holds true for organic fertilizers, Miracle-gro, slow-release granular fertilizers and everything in between.